 The primary goals of the FLES model are language acquisition and cultural awareness.
 The FLES teacher works with the classroom teachers so that a broad range of curriculum standards are reinforced during language instruction.
-Our 5K FLES students receive thirty minutes of instruction daily in Spanish, and our first through fifth grade students receive thirty minutes per day.
+Our first through fifth grade students receive thirty minutes of instruction daily in Spanish.